FIM Rally: What is FIM Rally?

-This is a meeting of about 2,000 motorcycle touring fans from more than 30 different countries.
+This is a meeting of about 2,000 motorcycle touring fans from more than 30 countries.
 The rally normally takes several days, during which the participants share their passion for motorcycles and their motorcycle experience, as well as visit the surroundings of the location that hosts the rally.
 Each succeeding rally is held in another country in order to give the opportunity to each hosts to show their diversity of culture, history and folklore.
 At the rally, you will be able to meet people not only from all around Europe but also tourists from, among other, the United States, Saudi Arabia, Tunisia, or Indonesia.
 The organization of the rally is a great honour for the country and, above all, for the host city.